"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2023-07-17_P Weh_IDN-176

-Glass Anemone Shrimp (Periclimenes brevicarpalis) Pulau Wey, Indonesia.
+"Living in Plain Sight" Glass Anemone Shrimp (Periclimenes brevicarpalis) Pulau Wey, Indonesia.

 "Almost invisible against the pale folds of its host anemone, a glass shrimp reveals itself only through the faintest blush of violet — a masterclass in transparency."